-HEDGING ACTIVITIES

-Derivative financial instruments
+Note 11 HEDGING ACTIVITIES Derivative financial instruments

 The Group utilises derivative financial instruments to mitigate its exposure to certain market risks associated with its ongoing operations.
 The primary risks that it seeks to manage through the use of derivative financial instruments include currency exchange risk, commodity price risk and interest rate risk.
 All derivative financial instrument assets and liabilities are recorded at fair value on the consolidated statement of financial position.
 The Group does not use derivative financial instruments for trading or speculative purposes.
 At the inception of a hedge transaction the Group documents the relationship between the hedging instrument and the hedged item, as well as its risk management objective and strategy for undertaking the hedge transaction.
 This process includes linking the derivative financial instrument designated as a hedging instrument to the specific asset, liability, firm commitment or forecasted transaction.
 Both at the hedge inception and on an ongoing basis, the Group assesses and documents whether the derivative financial instrument used in the hedging transaction is highly effective in offsetting changes in fair value or cash flow of the hedged item.
-Hedge accounting is discontinued when the hedging instrument recognised in equity is retained in equity until the forecasted transaction occurs.
+Hedge accounting is discontinued when the hedging instrument expires or is sold, terminated, exercised, or no longer qualifies for hedge accounting.
+At that time, any cumulative gain or loss on the hedging instrument recognised in equity is retained in equity until the forecasted transaction occurs.
 If the hedged transaction is no longer expected to occur, the net cumulative gain or loss recognised in equity is transferred to the income statement.